microsoft/FluidFramework/docs/content/docs/data-structures/overview.md

 - **Basic data structure:** For example, key-value pair, a sequence, or a queue.
-- **Client autonomy vs. Consensus:** An *optimistic* DDS enables any client to unilaterally change a value and the new value is relayed to all other clients.
-But some DDSes only allow a change if it is accepted by other clients by a consensus process.
+- **Client autonomy vs. Consensus:** An *optimistic* DDS enables any client to unilaterally change a value and the new value is relayed to all other clients, while a *consensus-based* DDS will only allow a change if it is accepted by other clients via a consensus process.
 - **Merge policy:** The policy that determines how conflicting changes from clients are resolved.